 Finally, he was able to be flexible - in this case, starting up an impromptu teaching session because so many people had gathered (v34).
-As we'll see next week, it also became an invaluable learning experience for his disciples too.
+As we'll see in the next couple of days, it also became an invaluable learning experience for his disciples too.